Categories

 - Definition: Servers that authenticate users and enforce security policies.

-- Validate login requests
+- Functions:- Validate login requests

 - Store the entire Active Directory database